 Charlie feeds trees into the fuming monster until a light rain begins to fall.
 Then he quickly slides down from his perch, throttles the big diesel to a stop and jumps to the ground.
 He takes off his cap, wipes off his forehead, and lights another smoke.
 "Boy," he exclaims, looking at the darkening sky, "when those electrons start separatin' up there, it's no time to be sittin' on top of all that steel.
 One of them babies might just come shootin' down through me on its way somewhere else."
 Charlie leans against the cab of his truck, grinning.
 "Besides, I'm so sweet, I just might melt!"

 Charlie has been working at Sand Ridge since January of 1976.
-The state bought the land— burned-out farms mostly—in the 1930s for the cost of back taxes and planted pine trees by the million, part of an experiment to learn which species of pine might grow in the dessicated soils common to this stretch of the Illinois.
-The idea was to raise pine trees as a crop, eventually harvesting mature trees as saw logs or processing them for pulp.
+The state bought the land— burned-out farms mostly—in the 1930s for the cost of back taxes.
+Pine trees were planted by the million, part of an experiment to learn which species of pine might grow in the dessicated soils common to this stretch of the Illinois.
+The idea was to raise pine trees as a crop, harvesting mature trees to be sold as saw logs or chips for pulp-making.

 To prevent their stagnating for want of enough light or water, the pine plantations have to be thinned periodically, and that's what brought Charlie Boon to Sand Ridge.
-Most tree chippers devour trees indiscriminately, spewing out bits of limb, bark and needles along with the "clean" chips from the meat of the trunk.
-The only way to get clean chips from such machines—and most mills want clean chips—is to feed them clean trees, and that means lopping off the crowns and limbs and bark before chipping them, leaving most if not all of the trash on the forest floor.
+Most tree chippers devour whole trees. not just trunks, spewing out bits of limb, bark and needles along with the "clean" chips from the meat of the trunk.
+The usual way to get clean chips from such machines—and most pulp mills want clean chips—is to feed them clean trees, and that means lopping off the crowns and limbs and bark before chipping them, leaving most if not all of the trash behind on the forest floor.